Brian Stewart is in his third season as Maryland's defensive coordinator and secondary coach.

 Stewart spent the 2009 season as a defensive special assistant with the Philadelphia Eagles, where he coached the NFL's top cornerback interception tandem of Asante Samuel (nine) and Sheldon Brown (five).
 Samuel led the league in interceptions in 2009 and was named to the 2010 Pro Bowl.

-Stewart served as the secondary coach with the San Diego Chargers for three seasons (2004-06).
+Stewart served as the secondary coach with the San Diego Chargers for three seasons (2004-06) and worked with current Maryland director of football operations, Fran Foley.
 During his final year, the Chargers posted a 14-2 record and ranked seventh in the NFL in scoring defense (18.9 points allowed per game), while cornerback Quentin Jammer had a career-high four interceptions.

 Stewart began his NFL career as an assistant defensive backs coach with the Houston Texans (2002-03).